nginxinc/kic-reference-architectures/docs/getting_started.md

      kic-ref-arch-pulumi-aws:<distro>
 ```

-If you already have setup Pulumi, kubeconfig information, and/or AWS credentials on the host machine, you can mount them
+If you already have set up Pulumi, kubeconfig information, and/or AWS credentials on the host machine, you can mount them
 into the container using Docker with the following options.

 ```